qgis/QGIS-Documentation/source/docs/training_manual/processing/iterative_model.rst

 .. image:: img/iterative_model/model2.png

 If you now run the model, apart from the tables you will get a set of pages with statistics.
-These pages will be available in the results dialog
+These pages will be available in the results dialog.

-**TODO:**
-   img/iterative_model/result2.png